lucinda27/programming-portfolio/index.md

 ## C++ projects

 ### Madlibs
-A madlibs application written in C++ on replit.com.
+A madlibs application written in C++ on replit.com that uses arrays and strings.

 ![image of the madlibs entries](https://github.com/lucinda27/programming-portfolio/blob/gh-pages/Images/madlibs%20entries.png?raw=true)